MaximeUnk/AI-Polymarket-Prediction/README.md

-# 📊 Polymarket Predictions - Predict the Future! 📊
+# 🔮 Crystal Poly - See the Future! 🔮

 A sophisticated prediction interface for making forecasts on events.
 Built with Next.js, TypeScript, Tailwind CSS, and shadcn/ui components.